hessayon/ToDoApp_v.2/README.md

 I'm using Realm DataBase to persist user's data.

-For frontend part I used third-party libraries - ChameleonFramework and SwipeCellKit (deleting animation).
+For frontend part I used third-party libraries - ChameleonFramework(the background color of cells,navigation bar, the tint of titles) and SwipeCellKit (deleting animation).

 In order to make my code drier I made a super-class called SwipeTableViewController.
 It implements a common part for child-classes related to deleting cells and updating colors of the views.